AviatrixSystems/Docs/HowTos/tgw_egress_vpc.rst

 The VPC1's traffic will flow through TGW and PAN firewall before going to Internet.
 We want to verify the data path in different scenarios and observe the following behaviors:

-1. With both VPC's private subnets (Subnet_1 and Subnet_3) attached to TGW, TGW forwards VPC1's Internet traffic from all three EC2 instances to PAN1.
-This is because PAN1's private subnet is at the top of the TGW's attachment list.
+1. With both Subnet_1 and Subnet_3 attached to TGW, TGW forwards VPC1's Internet traffic from all three EC2 instances to PAN1.
+This is because PAN1's private subnet (Subnet_1) is at the top of the TGW's attachment list.
 TGW won't load balance the traffic between the two PAN firewalls.

-#.
-Stop PAN1 at AWS Console.
+2. Stop PAN1 at AWS Console.
 VPC1's Internet traffic is blocked.
-TGW won't detect PAN1's health state and fail
+TGW can't detect PAN1's health state and fail over to PAN2 accordingly.
-over from PAN1 to PAN2.

-#.
-Restart PAN1 at AWS Console.
+3. Restart PAN1 at AWS Console.
 VPC1's Internet traffic will resume by going through PAN1.

-#.
-Stop PAN1 at AWS Console again.
-To resume the VPC1's traffic, we need to detach PAN1's private subnet (Subnet_1)
+4. Stop PAN1 at AWS Console again.
+To resume the VPC1's traffic, we need to detach PAN1's private subnet (Subnet_1) from TGW.
-from TGW.
 After it, VPC1's traffic can flow through TGW and PAN2 before going to Internet.

-#.
-Restart PAN1 at AWS Console and re-attach PAN1's private subnet (Subnet_1) to TGW.
-After it, VPC1's traffic
-still flows through PAN2.
+5. Restart PAN1 at AWS Console and re-attach PAN1's private subnet (Subnet_1) to TGW.
+After it, VPC1's traffic still flows through PAN2.
 TGW won't redirect the traffic to PAN1.

 .. |tgw_egress| image:: tgw_egress_media/tgw_egress.png
-   :scale: 60%
+   :scale: 70%

 .. add in the disqus tag